jkerley23/hoarygamer_net/_posts/blog/5-ways-porn-can-change-the-world-for-the-better.md

 **More animals awkwardly watching**

-Cats like to pretend they're not watching, and dogs just
+Cats like to pretend they're not watching, and dogs just smell you: The joy of boinking while your pets watch is an everyday challenge for most people that is almost never represented accurately in porn.

 How about some kind of cross-promotion with Garfield or McGruff, the crime-fighting dog?
 Listen up porno execs!